 A popular shortcut to calculate how fast savings will grow over time is by employing the rule of 72.
 The rule of 72 is a simple way to determine how long an investment will take to double given a fixed annual rate of interest.

-By dividing 72 by the annual rate of return, investors obtain a rough estimate of how many years it will take for the initial investment to duplicate itself.
+By dividing 72 by the annual rate of return, investors obtain a rough estimate of how many years it will take for the initial investment to double in value.
 Thus, if a savings account’s annual rate of return is 8%, it will take nine years for the funds to double.

 The Magic of Compound Interest & Time